applied-systems-biology/jipipe-website/content/documentation/graph-compartment.md

 # Creating and connecting compartments

-ACAQ5 comes with an editor that allows to control the graph compartments.
+JIPipe comes with an editor that allows to control the graph compartments.
 This editor is similar to the [pipeline editor](/documentation/graph-editor) and allows you to create new compartments, connect them, as well as import or export compartments.
 Instead of containg algorithms, the editor contains *graph compartment nodes* that can be connected